 Fermentation: Grapes destemmed and crushed, pumped over a floating cap and pressed at eleven days.

 Barrels: 100% air-dried american oak barrels (10% new, 20% one, 20% two, and 50% three and four years old.)

 Aging: Ten months in barrel

-California Grapevine (Oct 2018): 90 Points “Medium-dark ruby; deep, briary, blue and black berry fruit aroma with notes of black pepper and toasty oak; full body; rich, ripe, nicely balanced, spicy, briary, red and black fruit flavors with herbal and peppery notes; full tannin; lingering aftertaste.
-Drinkable now and over the next two to four years.
-Very highly recommended.” – Nick Ponomareff
+California Grapevine: 90 Points “Medium to medium-dark ruby; forward, briary, earthy, boysenberry and blackberry fruit aroma with hints of dill and black pepper; full body; rich, ripe, nicely balanced, dark berry fruit flavors with herbal and peppery notes; full tannin; lingering aftertaste.
+Developed with airing in the glass and enjoyable now or over the next year or two.
+Very highly recommended.” – Nick Ponomareff (October 2019)

 View this wine on CellarTracker